-Analyzing the Education Landscape in India: School Numbers, Enrolment & Teacher Distribution (2023)
+Analysing the Education Landscape in India: School Numbers, Enrolment & Teacher Distribution (2023)

 Executive Summary

-This article analyzes India’s education system, focusing on the total number of schools, student enrolment figures, and teacher distribution.
+This article analyses India’s education system, focusing on the total number of schools, student enrolment figures, and teacher distribution.
 The data is derived from the UDISEPlus report for the academic year 2021-22, offering valuable insights into the Country’s educational landscape.
 Key findings are as follows:

 Number of Schools in India: India has approximately 1.5 million schools, making it one of the countries with the highest number of schools in the World.
 Out of these, around 68.7 percent are government-managed schools, while the remaining 31.3 percent are private institutions.
 The majority of schools cater to students from primary to secondary levels.